-Having a place like Israeli Primate Sanctuary Foundation is important.
-But from the tourist point of view, this place could be much better.
-Thus, you can either buy discounted tickets (see coupons section above), and this way you will feel that you get adequate value for money.
-Or if you think that this cause is important, then you can donate money on the official website, and visit another place.
+Having a place like the Israeli Primate Sanctuary Foundation is important.
+But from the touristic point of view, this place could be much better.
+Thus, you can either buy discounted tickets (see coupons section above), and this way, you will feel that you get adequate value for money.
+Or you can donate money on the official website for the cause and visit another place.

-Have you ever visited Monkey Park At Kfar Daniel?
+Have you ever visited Monkey Park in Ben Shemen Forest?
 Tell us about your experience in the comments below.

 That’s all for today, and I’ll see you in future travels!

 Additional ResourcesHere are several resources that I created to help travelers: